suchi-291/JavascriptLessons/day19-DataStructures,ModernOperators,Strings/notes.md

 console.log(rest3); //
 ```

-==This techniques can be used when a variable is already defined and is truthy==
+**This techniques can be used when a variable is already defined and is truthy**